 Over the course of 10 weeks, we will cover:

 This course is aimed at fully qualified architects and has been designed with European Economic Area (EEA) qualified architects with a qualification covered by the Professional Qualifications Directive (2005/36/EC) in mind, although candidates with other backgrounds will be considered.
-Please note, this course will not lead to accreditation as an architect, as above.
-It is also suitable for qualified architects seeking to refresh their professional knowledge before returning to practice after a break.
+It's also suitable for qualified architects seeking to refresh their professional knowledge before returning to practice after a break.
+Please note, this course will not lead to accreditation as an architect.

 "Extra material was of a great quality and all the resources the teacher gave us were very helpful!
 The course went far beyond my expectations in this sense.
 The teacher was thorough and very clear when doing the practical exercises and the recorded material meant we could focus 100 per cent on what was being done rather than on taking notes."